PerformanceRecoveryRanked ListCOA Verified

 Black Lotus Pure Altai Resin

-$36.99 (30g) ยท 85%+ FA ยท $1.23/g
+$36.99 (30g) · 64.51% FA · $1.23/g

-The highest verified fulvic acid in our database (85%+) translates directly to the most bioactive compound per serving.
-For athletes focused on mitochondrial efficiency and energy output, higher FA concentration means more of the compound linked to ATP production โ€” at the lowest per-gram price among S-tier brands.
+High COA-verified fulvic acid (64.51% resin, Batch 93 — IAS Labs) translates directly to bioactive compound per serving.
+For athletes focused on mitochondrial efficiency and energy output, verified FA concentration means more of the compound linked to ATP production — at the lowest per-gram price among S-tier brands.

-Shop Black Lotus โ†’
+Shop Black Lotus

 2